NasreddineBencherchali/Vulnerable-TagFinder/README.md

 ## Description

-When handling data sometimes programmers needs to render it as it came from it's orignal source.
-And somtimes this data is controlled by the user, which may lead to a Cross Site Scripting (XSS) attack.
+When processing data, programmers sometimes need to render it as it came from it's orignal source.
+And sometimes this data is or can be controlled by the user, which can lead to a Cross Site Scripting (XSS) attack.

-The following is a python script that searches for these **User Controlled** / **"Vulnerable"** tags (Renders HTML).
+This is a python script that searches for these **User Controlled** / **"Vulnerable"** tags (Renders HTML).

-Currently support:
+Currently support the tags for the following libraries :

 * JSF
 * PrimeFaces